jarom77/rubiks/README.md

 ### Testing

 Test your solution by running `make`.
-It will run your solution with three different cubes of increasing difficulty.
+It will run your solution with four different cubes of increasing difficulty.

 ### Writing a Solution